daattali/beautiful-jekyll/assets/doc/resume.md

 - Supervised three summer students on a software/hardware project while maintaining git version control.
 - Completed thesis based Masters at U of C, publishing two IEEE conference papers and one poster during my tenure.

-**Between December 2016 and May 2019 I was learning English and working as a machine operator in the foam and oil and gas pipeline construction industries.**
+<p style="font-size:15px; color:#990000;">Between December 2016 and May 2019 I was learning English and working as a machine operator in the foam and oil and gas pipeline construction industries.</p>

 **Electrical Maintenance Technologist:** Jan 2016 – Dec 2016<br>
 Petrobras S/A